JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-portal-add.png)

-4. Filter it with `Stream Analytics` and select `Event Hubs`
+4. Filter it with `Event Hubs` and select `Event Hubs`

     ![alt tag](img/azure-filter-event-hub.png)

 5. An introduction will be shown.
 Select `Create`
 6. Event Hub live within namespaces.
 So first a new namespace has to be created
-7. A dialog for a new namespace is shown.
-Enter a unique name eg. `TechDays42ns`.
+7. A dialog for a new namespace is shown
+8. Enter a unique name eg. `TechDays42ns`.
 A green sign will be shown if the name is unique
-8. The Resource Group eg. `TechDays42rg` is already filled in
+9. The Resource Group eg. `TechDays42rg` is already filled in
-9. Select `West Europe` for the location
+10. Select `West Europe` for the location

     ![alt tag](img/azure-create-eventhub-namespace.png)

-10. Select `Create`
+11. Select `Create`
-11. The creation will fail for now, the pricing tier is not entered yet.
+12. The creation will fail for now, the pricing tier is not entered yet.
 Click the pricing tier selection.
 A "Choose your pricing tier" section will be shown.
 Select the Basic tier and press `select`

     ![alt tag](img/azure-namespace-pricingtier.png)

-12. Select `Create` again and the portal will start creating the namespace.
+13. Select `Create` again and the portal will start creating the namespace.
 Once it is created, a notification is shown
-13. Creating an namespace will take some time, but we want to complete this step
+14. Creating an namespace will take some time, but we want to complete this step
-14. Navigate back to the resource group (repeate step 1 and 2) and check the namespace creation
+15. Navigate back to the resource group (repeate step 1 and 2) and check the namespace creation
-15. If the namespace is listed, select it.
+16. If the namespace is listed, select it.
 Otherwise, refresh the list a few times
-16. You are now in the namespace blade.
+17. You are now in the namespace blade.
 It should be shown like this (otherwise, refresh a few times):

     ![alt tag](img/azure-namespace.png)

-17. At the top, select `Add Event Hub`
+18. At the top, select `Add Event Hub`

     ![alt tag](img/azure-namespace-add.png)

-18. A dialog for a new namespace is shown.
+19. A dialog for a new namespace is shown.
 Enter a unique name eg. `Techdays42eh`.
 A green sign will be shown if the name is unique
-19. Select `Create` again and the portal will start creating the namespace.
+20. Select `Create` again and the portal will start creating the namespace.
 Once it is created, a notification is shown

 The Event Hub is now created.
 But before we leave this namespace, we need some secrets for later usage.